whitecollaralgos/Algoways/docs/CSRF.md

 | Deployment | Staging → Production rollout      | 1 day    |

 ## 6. Conclusion
-Adding CSRF protection with Flask-SeaSurf will secure OpenAlgo’s APIs against forgery attacks with minimal overhead.
+Adding CSRF protection with Flask-SeaSurf will secure AlgoWays’s APIs against forgery attacks with minimal overhead.
 Follow the plan above for a smooth migration.